50 Comments

 Expand full comment

 I have a friend in England who realized she was pregnant after an acrimonious breakup.
-I asked her about getting the ex to renounce his parental rights to protect the child (since he'd wanted her to terminate the pregnancy anyway).
+I asked her about getting the ex to renounce his parental rights to prevent future difficulties.
 She was mystified.
 "What are parental rights?" she asked.
 In England there are no parental rights.
 There are parental responsibilities.
 If you meet them (say, if you're the non-custodial parent, by doing what you say you will, providing monetary support, and behaving in such a way that your child wants to see you), then you can have some parental privileges, like seeing them, visiting them, etc. If not, not.
 I'm sure it's more complicated than that.
 But it seems it might be a helpful shift in perspective for our legal system.

 Expand full comment